kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/media-analytics.md

 ## Quick Start

-Kaltura data is exposed via the [`report service`](https://developer.kaltura.com/api-docs/#/report).
+Kaltura analytics data is exposed via the [`report service`](https://developer.kaltura.com/api-docs/#/report).
 A number of actions within this service will enable you to pull data against a specific set of filters.

-Follow the Code Recipe below to get started with the Kaltura Analytics [report service](https://developer.kaltura.com/api-docs/#/report).
+Follow the Code Recipe below to get started:.

 {% onebox https://developer.kaltura.com/recipes/analytics/embed %}